Instructions Before IV Sedation Dental Anesthesia

-If you have a planned oral surgery procedure, you will likely require IV sedation.
+If you have a planned oral surgery procedure, you will likely require IV sedation dental anesthesia.
 As such, we will provide detailed instructions prior to your surgery.

 Whenever IV medications are administered, you will have to be properly prepared for the effects in order to avoid risk.
 At Fioritto Family Dental, your health and wellness are our top priorities, and we are happy to help you prepare for your sedation with detailed instructions.